LeafSide FAQ (Frequently Asked Questions)

 All LeafSide products come with zero added oil or sugar; zip, nada, zero We have had that constraint — of no added sugar and no processed (nutrient-stripped) ingredients — from the beginning of our product development.

-For our savory dishes we currently add a minimal amount of sea salt, along with miso powder, which has been shown to remarkably offset the negative effects of sodium in salt, even when the effective amount of sodium in miso is the same.
-We also aim to follow Dr. Greger’s rule, that a meal should have its mg of sodium number, be less than the kCal number.
+For our savory dishes (soups and savory-bowls) there are two options: the first is low-salt & miso, using a minimal amount of sea salt and miso powder, which has been shown to remarkably offset the negative effects of sodium in salt, even when the effective amount of sodium in miso is the same.
+We also follow Dr. Greger’s low sodium rule, that a meal should have its milligrams of sodium (mg) number, be less than its calories (kCal) number, e.g. here’s our popular Tex-Mex savory bowl with a sodium number lower than its calories number — a rule which holds for all our meals.

-With our savory meals, cutting the salt is a balancing act of what tastes good, and health concerns from current nutrition science.
+Why: With our savory meals, minimizing and cutting the salt is a balancing act of what tastes good, and health concerns from current nutrition science.
 Most of the population regularly eats far too much salt/sodium (as that is the cheapest way to increase flavor and increase the addictive aspect of food) and their taste buds are used to high salt.
-Until someone’s taste buds have adjusted to the more subtle, fuller flavors of whole-foods plant-based eating (it only takes 2-3 weeks after fully switching), there needs to be just enough salt (and many other flavors) in a LeafSide meal to discourage people manually adding more salt.
+Until someone’s taste buds have adjusted to the more subtle, fuller flavors of whole-foods plant-based eating (it only takes 3-4 weeks after fully switching to 100% WFPB), there needs to be just enough salt (and many other flavors) in a LeafSide meal to discourage people from adding more salt.

-We conducted focus groups for each recipe when deciding how much added salt (and thus sodium) to use.
+The short answers: all our sweet meals are salt-free.
+For the savory meals, we add the least amount of salt that still tastes good, use miso to lower salt’s risks, and we adhere to the sodium < calories number rule from Dr. Greger and Jeff Novick RD.
+We also offer salt-free versions of our savory meals.
+Background: We conducted focus groups for each recipe when deciding how much added salt (and thus sodium) to use.
 The general concern was that healthy but bland recipes (“bland” to those accustomed to high salt levels from fast food and the Standard American Diet) would encourage the unhealthy habit of adding too much salt.
-So we put the absolute minimum necessary to create a good taste for typical eaters, while still keeping the overall meal’s sodium mg number, below its calories number.
+So we put the absolute minimum necessary to create a good taste for typical eaters, while still keeping the overall meal’s sodium milligrams number, below its calories number.

 We also use miso powder, which research has shown has remarkable abilities to cancel out two of the main health risks of salt, hypertension and stomach cancer.